melezhik/outthentic/README.md

 * `--root`  - root directory of outthentic project, if not set story runner starts with current working directory

-* `--debug` - set to \`1,2,3' if you want to see debug information in output, default value is \`0'.
+* `--debug` - enable outthentic debugging

+    * Debugging information is stored at outthentic.log file at current working directory

-Increasing debug value means more low level information appeared in console.
+    * Increasing debug value results in more low level information appeared at log file

+    * Default value is 0, which means no debugging

+    * Possible values: 0,1,2,3

 * `--match_l` - in TAP output truncate matching strings to {match_l} bytes;  default value is \`30'